-In connection with the PHPC IPO, PHPC incurred offering costs of \$17.9, of which \$10.7 were deferred underwriting commissions that will become payable to the underwriters solely in the event that PHPC completes a partnering transaction and were included in "Other current liabilities" on the Condensed Consolidated Balance Sheets at both December 31, 2022 and September 30, 2022.
+In connection with the PHPC IPO, PHPC incurred offering costs of \$17.9, of which \$10.7 were deferred underwriting commissions that would have become payable to the underwriters solely in the event that PHPC completed a partnering transaction and were included in "Other current liabilities" on the Condensed Consolidated Balance Sheets at September 30, 2022.

-As of both December 31, 2022 and September 30, 2022, the Company beneficially owned 31.0% of the equity of PHPC and the net earnings and net assets of PHPC were consolidated within the Company's financial statements.
-The remaining 69.0% of the consolidated net earnings and net assets of PHPC, representing the percentage of economic interest in PHPC held by the public stockholders of PHPC through their ownership of PHPC equity, were allocated to redeemable NCI.
-All transactions between PHPC and PHPC Sponsor, as well as related financial statement impacts, eliminate in consolidation.
+As of September 30, 2022 and prior to the PHPC Redemption (as defined below), the Company beneficially owned 31.0% of the equity of PHPC and the net earnings and net assets of PHPC were consolidated within the Company's financial statements.
+The remaining 69.0% of the consolidated net earnings and net assets of PHPC, which represented the percentage of economic interest in PHPC held by the public stockholders of PHPC through their ownership of PHPC equity, were allocated to redeemable NCI.
+All transactions between PHPC and PHPC Sponsor, as well as related financial statement impacts, eliminated in consolidation.